 Visiting a local landmark is on most lists of things to do.
 Visit our attractions page for a list of Outer Banks attractions.

 The Outer Banks has an average of 288 sunny days a year with only 36 rainy days (.10 inches or more).
 The average temperature is 70 degrees.
 The average water temperature is 65.
 The Outer Banks experiences seasonal weather patterns.
-Summer months of June, July & August are most popular for tourism and usually offer much warmer air temperatures.
+Summer months of June, July & August are most popular for tourism and usually, offer much warmer air temperatures.
 Water temperature can change day to day depending on the wind direction and speed.
-View current and forecasted weather and surf conditions.

 About Beach Realty / Kitty Hawk Rentals